pantheon-systems/documentation/source/content/guides/wordpress-configurations/02-plugins.md

 ## Pantheon Advanced Page Cache

 [Pantheon Advanced Page Cache](https://wordpress.org/plugins/pantheon-advanced-page-cache) automatically clears related pages from Pantheon's Edge when you update content.
 Without this plugin, pages expire from cache after 10 minutes (600 seconds) by default.
-This plugin allows fresh content to be immediately served to anonymous visitors.
+This plugin allows fresh content to be served immediately to anonymous visitors.

 ## Pantheon HUD

 [Pantheon HUD](https://wordpress.org/plugins/pantheon-hud) provides situational awareness within the WordPress Dashboard when working on the Pantheon platform.
-It's helpful to have a reminder of which environment you're in, as well as quick access to links to get back to Pantheon's Dashboard, or to interface with your WordPress installation via the command line:
+It's helpful to have a reminder of which environment you're in, as well as quick access to links to get back to Pantheon's Dashboard.
+This plugin also provides quick access to interface with your WordPress installation via the command line:

 ![Pantheon HUD](../../../images/pantheon-hud.png)